Support with health

 Kinship carers supporting young children can also benefit from the following universal services:

-- School nursing: Children in kinship care in Stoke-on-Trent can access universal support from the city’s integrated 0–19health visiting and school nursing service, which offers health assessments, emotional wellbeing guidance, and developmental reviews within schools and family hubs to promote their physical and mental health needs
+• School nursing: Children in kinship care in Stoke-on-Trent can access universal support from the city’s integrated 0–19 health visiting and school nursing service, which offers health assessments, emotional wellbeing guidance, and developmental reviews within schools and family hubs to promote their physical and mental health needs